TadhgCahill/ssu_sustainability/README.md

 - [Acknowledgements](#acknowledgements)

 ## About
 Welcome to the SSU Sustainability project!
-This project is a web application allowing a user to see the gas and/or electric usage of various buildings in Sonoma State University.
+This project is an interactive web application allowing users to see the gas and/or electric usage of various buildings in Sonoma State University.

 ### Gallery